 b) you are doing exercise that is progressively harder than last month, or last week.

 2. Yes exercise burns calories but is ‘burning calories’ going to get you closer to your goals?

 Most people who exercise to burn calories are exercising to “lose weight, lose fat, or tone up”.
 So let’s look at how many calories exercise actually burns.
 All of these figures are per hour of activity.

 Light activity (office job)– 98cal

-As you can see sitting around doing nothing (light activity) you are burning almost 100 calories per hour.
+As you can see, even sitting around doing nothing (light activity), you are still burning almost 100 calories per hour.
 That means your average bout of exercise only burns an extra 100 to 537 calories per workout.
-Bear with me while we do some calculations….
+Bear with me while we do some calculations…

-If you want to lose just 1 pound of fat per week you would have to burn 3500 calories more then you intake.
+If you want to lose just 1 pound of fat per week you have to burn approximately 3500 calories more than you intake.

 So if you want to lose weight by just burning calories….

 3. Exercising because it makes you feel good is obviously important

 Exercising should make you feel good and should not make you so sore that you can’t perform daily functions.